nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing the data file

-Talency data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+Talentcy data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, Talency will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, Talentcy will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the Talency to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Furthermore, certain edits can cause the Talentcy to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 ### Archiving data files `[coming in the future]`